Skip to main content

 Readiness / healthGatewayAndroidHostState, GatewayAndroidUiState, attention-level model, device-management capability inspectionMapping readiness → screen/banner placement, error retries at UI level

-Attestation / device authOn-device credential shape, refresh/revocation state machine, (future) server issuance endpointsLifecycle ownership — when to call ensureValid, which operator triggers enrollment
+Attestation / device authOn-device credential shape, live Play Integrity/Nexgo enrollment and refresh transport, server issuance endpointsLifecycle ownership — when to call ensureValid, which operator triggers enrollment

 Recovery UX copyRecovery item dispositions, state machine, banner typesStrings, localization, screen flow